kuuneh/i3-dotfiles/README.md

 # i3-dotfiles
 dotfiles for my i3 config (contains nvim, zsh, and other configs.)

+--- WARNING: i3 may crash when you add all of the dotfiles, and be sure to add all of them at once including prerequisites before restarting i3. ---

 For neovim, run :PackerSync to install all the plugins.

 For Alacritty, (the best terminal emulator) install "Hack Nerd Font"